Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

 An advanced wipe includes handling storage node specific items before running the [basic wipe](#basic-wipe).

-1. On storage nodes, stop Ceph.
+1. Stop Ceph on all of the storage nodes.

     * ***CSM 0.9 or earlier***